IBMDeveloperBNL/hlfabric-lab/README.md

 4. [Connecting all parts](#4-connecting-all-parts)

 ## 1. Build a frontend in Node-RED
 Logon to IBM Cloud using the free account you just created.
 Next, enter 'Node' as search argument in the search bar (1).
-In the search results, select the Node-RED Starter kit (2).
+In the search results, select the Node-RED App (2).

 ![](./images/03-nodered-1.png)